top of page

 Max and Ash Dog Walks

-Walking Max (GSD) with Ash the rescue mix
+Walking Max (GSD) with

 Together they were more confident, I had to ensure they would still reliably recall despite unpredictable environmental triggers.